christian-posta/christian-posta.github.io/_posts/2019-02-07-navigating-the-complex-waters-of-exposing-a-microservices-gateway-in-aws-eks.markdown

 ![](/images/aws-eks/alb-control.png)

 You can use the [Kubernetes Ingress with Application Load Balancer](https://aws.amazon.com/blogs/opensource/kubernetes-ingress-aws-alb-ingress-controller/) 3rd-party plugin to manage your ALB in Kubernetes.
-At this point you can run your API Gateweay locally and privately within your EKS cluster and still take advantagee of WAF because we're using an ALB.
+At this point you can run your API Gateweay locally and privately within your EKS cluster and still take advantage of WAF because we're using an ALB.
 The downside is this functionality is provided by a third-party plugin and [you cannot centrally manage your certificates](https://www.sentialabs.io/2018/10/21/Integrating-EKS-with-other-AWS-services.html#fifth-challenge-deploying-api-gateway-in-front-of-eks) with cloud formation.
 That is, you have to use the [Ingress annotations to manage those](https://kubernetes-sigs.github.io/aws-alb-ingress-controller/guide/ingress/annotation/#ssl).

 ## Conclusion

 There are a handful of options to run your microservices/API Gateway in AWS EKS.
 Each combination comes with tradeoffs and should be carefully considered.
 We built [Gloo](https://github.com/solo-io/gloo) specifically to be a powerful cross platform, cross-cloud microservices API Gateway.
 This means you have even more options when running on AWS, on premises, or any other cloud.
 Each organization will have their unique constraints, opinions, and options.
-We belive there are good options to make a monolith to microserivces or on-premises hybrid deployment to public cloud a success.
+We believe there are good options to make a monolith to microserivces or on-premises hybrid deployment to public cloud a success.
 If you have an alternative suggestion for this use case, [please reach out to me @christianposta on twitter](http://www.twitter.com/christianposta) or in the comments of this blog.